-Langley maintains our strong partnership with parents by keeping you well informed and in touch through a weekly schoolwide e-newsletter, weekly class updates, and an online parent portal.
-Parent/teacher conferences are held each fall and spring, while progress reports are sent to parents twice a year in the Primary School and three times a year in the Lower and Middle School.
+Langley maintains our strong partnership with parents by keeping you well informed and in touch through a weekly school-wide e-newsletter, weekly class updates, and an online parent portal.
+Parent/teacher conferences are held twice a year, while progress reports are sent to parents three times a year in the Primary School and four times a year in the Lower and Middle School.

 How can parents get involved at Langley?